amasialabs/nushell-modules/README.md

-snip pick -r                           # select and run immediately snip pick --source work                # select only from a specific source snip | where source == "work" | snip pick  # filter then select snip pick | snip paste                 # select and paste to command line
+snip pick -r                           # select and run immediately snip pick --source work                # select only from a specific source snip | where source == "work" | snip pick  # filter then select
 ```

 ## Advanced Usage